deephaven-examples/twitter-sentiment/README.md

 We hope this program inspires you.
 If you make something of your own or have an idea to share, we'd love to hear about it on [Gitter](https://gitter.im/deephaven/deephaven)!

+## Note

+This project was built for Deephaven Community Core v0.11.0.
+No guarantee is made of forwards or backwards compatibility.

 ## Related documentation